 - Learn more about your condition; knowledge is empowering and will make you feel more in control

 - Socialise with friends and family, they will want to spend time with you, despite what your negative self-talk might sometimes tell you.
 If it's easier than going out, invite them round for a movie.

-- Practice relaxation techniques, such as mindfulness meditation.
+- Practise relaxation techniques, such as mindfulness meditation.
 You can find a range of articles and tips about mindfulness here.

 - Taking physical limitations into consideration, maintain hobbies and outings enjoyed prior to the onset of chronic pain.
 This can be helpful as it can help keep feelings of hopelessness at bay.